-- The project will focus on both harnessing existing domestic public financing structures and accessing risk reduction products that are undertuilized at present in landscape restoration activities.
+- The project will focus on both harnessing existing domestic public financing structures and accessing risk reduction products that are underutilized at present in landscape restoration activities.
 Bankable models with proven successes for landscape restoration from across the county will be mined for approaches that can be applied to the target counties. - Private sector investment in landscape restoration enterprises and income generating activities will be enhanced through the development of the Tana Delta Green Industrial Park.
-The Green Industrial Park will serve as a business centre for numerous income generating activities and landscape restoration enterprises. - The project will work with the Tana Sustainable Development Baxel (TSDB) to dentify and reach out to potential private investors who can invest in landscape restoration enterprises.
+The Green Industrial Park will serve as a business centre for numerous income generating activities and landscape restoration enterprises. - The project will work with the Tana Sustainable Development Board (TSDB) to identify and reach out to potential private investors who can invest in landscape restoration enterprises.
 Guidance documents and local policies will be developed to ensure that private investment in the Delta is participatory and sustainable.

-biodiversity, sustainable land management and landscape restoration in their production processes.
-Crop farmers (500 households); Pastoralists (500 households); Fisher folk (100 households); Others (300 households) - beekeeping, tourism, fruits etc.) are involved in diversified livelihood options supportive of forest landscape restoration.
+biodiversity, sustainable land management and landscape restoration in their production processes: Crop farmers (500 households); Pastoralists (500 households); Fisher folk (100 households); Others (300 households - beekeeping, tourism, fruits etc.) are involved in diversified livelihood options supportive of forest landscape restoration.

-- Tana River and Lamu County governments will have established a functional county model process that is systemically adopted by at least two other counties. - Low-emission and resilient development pathways are being implemented that will sequester 42,630,872 (CO2eq - Pastoralist households (1.530 households, 12.250 people (50% nen, 50% women)) will be benefiting from secure water access routes for investock; 90% of farming households (1.530 households, 12.250 people (50% nen, 50% women)) will be benefiting from secure access to floating mirraing areas; 90% of fishing households (2.18 households, 1.750 people (50% nen, 50% women)) will be benefiting from secure access to fishing waters; (2.20 households, 1.320 of the most vulnerable people) will demonstrate the benefits provided from developing or diversifying traditional sustainable livelihoods activities. - Landscape restoration assessments will be conducted for at least two counties, resulting in county-level targets. - Lessons leamed from sustainable value chain identification in the Tana Delta will be applied to at least two other landscapes in Kenya. - Local producer groups/cooperatives will be able to negotiate business terms with private sector investors to include support for sustainable production and landscape restoration in the production process.
+- Tana River and Lamu County governments will have established a functional county model process that is systemically adopted by at least two other counties. - Low-emission and resilient development pathways are being implemented that will sequester 42,630,872 tCO2eq - Pastoralist households (1,530 households, 12,250 people (50% men, 50% women)) will be benefiting from secure water access routes for livestock; 90% of farming households (1,530 households, 12,250 people (50% men, 50% women)) will be benefiting from secure access to flood recession farming areas; 90% of fishing households (218 households, 1,750 people (50% men, 50% women)) will be benefiting from secure access to fishing waters; (220 households, 1,320 of the most vulnerable people) will demonstrate the benefits provided from developing or diversifying traditional sustainable livelihoods activities. - Landscape restoration assessments will be conducted for at least two counties, resulting in county-level targets. - Lessons learned from sustainable value chain identification in the Tana Delta will be applied to at least two other landscapes in Kenya. - Local producer groups/cooperatives will be able to negotiate business terms with private sector investors to include support for sustainable production and landscape restoration in the production process.
 These producer